Answers4AWS/graffiti-monkey/README.rst

     - 'device'
     - 'Owner'

+  _volumes_to_tag:
+  # An empty list means tag all volumes
+  # Example entries:
+  #  - 'vol-1ab2c345'
+  #  - 'vol-6de7f890'

+  _snapshots_to_tag:
+  # An empty list means tag all snapshots
+  # Example entries:
+  #  - 'snap-12ab3c45'
+  #  - 'snap-6de7f890'

 :code:`_instance_tags_to_propagate` is used to define the tags that are propagated from an instance to its volumes. :code:`_volume_tags_to_propagate` defines the tags that are propagated from a volume to its snapshots.

+:code:`_volumes_to_tag` is used to define the volumes that are tagged.
+Leave empty to tag all volumes. :code:`_snapshots_to_tag` is used to define the snapshots to be tagged.
+Leave empty to tag all snapshots.

+If the configuration file is used, the _ entry headers must exist (those entries having no values or commented out values [as shown] is acceptable).

 When using yaml configuration files you need to have pyYAML.
 This can be easily setup using pip :code:`pip install PyYAML`.
 If you don't use config files you don't have this limitation.

+If options are specified in both the config file and on the command line, the config file options are used.

 Wiki